 - Business case studies on procurement will be released in March 2019.
 The Compendium of case studies has been launched at the Fourth United Nations Environmental Assembly (UNEA-4), held in Nairobi during a side-event at the Innovation Expo.

-- National roadmaps and action plans will be published in March 2019.
+- National roadmaps and action plans were launched in 2019.

 - The project will develop a monitoring, reporting and verification system for the roadmaps and action plans, as well as for individual businesses in order to measure the impact of taken actions.